June 11, 2019

 So, how does the Hyper-V Export and Import functionality work?
 When you export a Hyper-V VM, a copy of VM configuration files, VHD files, and VM snapshots can be created.
 After that, you should specify whether you want the VM copy to be located within a Hyper-V Host or to move an exported VM across Hyper-V hosts.
 Finally, the archived VM can later be used in case of hardware failure or data loss in order to restore the VM data.

-Today’s blog post attempts to discover whether the Hyper-V Export and Import functionality can be considered an effective VM backup alternative and how it compares to a comprehensive data protection solution, such as NAKIVO Backup & Replication.
+Today’s blog post attempts to discover whether the Hyper-V Export and Import functionality can be considered an effective VM backup alternative and how it compares to a comprehensive data protection that Hyper-V backup solutions, such as NAKIVO Backup & Replication, provide.

 What Is Hyper-V Export?